dmoscoe/GitExp/Readme.txt

 Readme

 Here's a file I'm creating at 210223 1212.
 I want to check the status of my files after I add this.
 Actually I realize that I cloned a repo inside a repo that I created from scratch.
 Now I have a repo in a repo...
 I need to get rid of mylibgit.
 I'll do that now.

+Here's a change I'm adding to this file at 1228.